Liberia plans to reopen schools in February as Ebola spread ebbs

 The school year was due to start in September but the government decided in August to keep students at home in order to prevent further spread of the disease.

-Liberia, like its neighbours Sierra Leone and Guinea, imposed strict measures including closing markets, quarantining infected areas and limiting travel to stop the spread of Ebola while the search for a vaccine continues.
+Liberia, like its neighbours Sierra Leone and Guinea, imposed strict measures including closing markets, quarantining infected areas and limiting travel to stop the spread of Ebola.

-Giving the latest official death tolls, the World Health Organization said on Monday 8,153 people had died from 20,656 known cases of the haemorrhagic fever, transmitted through contact with bodily fluids, in those three worst-affected countries.

-Reporting by James Harding Giahyue; Additional reporting by Stephanie Nebehay in Geneva; Writing by Bate Felix; Editing by Joe Bavier and Alison Williams
+More than 20,000 cases of the virus, which is transmitted through contact with bodily fluids, have been reported in the three countries, causing nearly 8,000 deaths.
+(Reporting by James Harding Giahyue; Writing by Bate Felix; Editing by Joe Bavier and Janet Lawrence)